Q: When does registration begin?

 Q: Will I receive any additional information after completing registration?

 A: Yes.
-Additional information about the summer camp, arrival, departure, and forms that may require your signature will be added to your Active Network account or it may be emailed in May.
+Additional information about the summer camp, arrival, departure, and forms that may require your signature will be emailed before the beginning of the camp in which you registered your child for.
 Supplemental forms(s) will be due 2 weeks before the beginning of the camp.
+During the registration process, please provide the email address in which you would like to receive the information.

 Q: Arrival and Departures: